North America Vacations

 Old Faithful Snow Lodge: Completed in 1999, the Snow Lodge is the newest of the park’s full service hotels, and features heavy timber construction, exterior log columns and a cedar shingle roof, making it a significant example of classic “parkitecture”.

 Start the day with a hike through the Upper Geyser Basin to Observation Point for great geyser panoramas.
 Delight in a tasty guide-prepared picnic lunch.
 Embark on an extraordinary hike to Storm Point where you will encounter open meadows, shaded lodgepole pine forests, and lakefront trail.
-Check into Lake Lodge Cabins with time to relax before dinner in the historic dining room of Lake Hotel.
+Check into Canyon Lodge with time to relax before dinner.

 Ogle over water flowing powerfully over the Brink of the Yellowstone River’s Upper Falls followed by a delicious picnic lunch.
 This afternoon we’ll set off on a hike on the Wapiti Trail.
 This trek brings you to the rim of the 10,000-year-old, 1,000-foot deep Grand Canyon of the Yellowstone River.
 As you carefully make your way back along the canyon wall, you’ll “ooh and ahh” around every bend as the pinks, yellows, reds, and oranges of the rock appear all the more bright as you walk to the grand finale of Artist Point, the most spectacular viewpoint of the Lower Falls of the Yellowstone River.
 Enjoy a special BBQ dinner tonight.